raivivek/raivivek.github.io/content/programming/vim-for-writing.md

 Extended configuration and plugins for improved experience
 ---

-Today I am going to talk about how to configure your Vim and `.vimrc` for a better writing environment.
-[Vim](https://en.wikipedia.org/wiki/Vim_(text_editor)) is the iMproved version of [vi](https://en.wikipedia.org/wiki/Vi), one of the famous early text editors on Unix.
-It was written by [Bram Moolenaar](https://en.wikipedia.org/wiki/Bram_Moolenaar) and is still maintained by him till day.
-Owing to its native availability across most Unix systems and advanced editing capabilities, it became a part of notorious [flame war](https://en.wikipedia.org/wiki/Flaming_(Internet)) between programmers — [vim or emacs](https://en.wikipedia.org/wiki/Editor_war), which editor to choose?

-I happen to be a [Vim user](https://github.com/vivekiitkgp/Dotfiles-vim).
-Not because I really understand and appreciate the features of Vim anymore than I would have done for [Emacs](https://en.wikipedia.org/wiki/Emacs), but because Vim is what I started with and had no reasons to move on.
+I happen to be a [Vim](https://en.wikipedia.org/wiki/Vim_(text_editor)) [user](https://github.com/vivekiitkgp/Dotfiles-vim)—not because I practice terminal voodoo or intend to push the limits of keyboard efficiency—because Vim is what I started with and had no reasons to move on.
 A lot of people find Vim to be a reasonable choice, but at the same time, a sizable minority also grows averse to it.
-That's a process of natural equilibrium in the community.
+That's the process of natural equilibrium in the community.

+Over years, I have spent countless hours learning my editor environment and customizing it to my needs.
+It was not an easy task, and to to some extent, justified the funny [learning curves of classical text editors](https://www.thejach.com/imgs/vim_learning.jpg).
+Nonetheless, With time Vim went beyond an excellent code editor and developed into my primary writing tool for composing emails, editing and proof-reading drafts, and writing thesis.
+Naturally, some configurations adopted for code-heavy environment demanded a revisit.

-One of the good aspects of Vim is its extreme level of customizability.
+However, one of the good aspects of Vim is its extreme level of customizability.
 Vim can be extended much beyond its 'out of the box' abilities by writing plugins in [Vimscript](https://en.wikipedia.org/wiki/Vimscript) — a programming language written specifically for Vim.
 Since programmers seek to exploit the